 One concern I have with sugar alternatives is their potential to alter gut bacteria.
 We are learning more and more about how gut bacteria is so important to our health!
 Xylitol has the potential to decrease fecal bacteroidetes.
 This is not a positive, as the more good bacteria in our gut, the better.
 However it can also protect against some more dangerous bacteria like C difficile.

 Note: Xylitol is toxic for dogs, so make sure it keep it out of Fido’s reach!

-I couldn’t find date sugar in my grocery store at this time, so I looked up a recipe for date syrup.
-I have found the date sugar before, as part of a food co-op, and natural foods stores may carry it as well.
+I couldn’t find date sugar in my grocery store, so I looked up a recipe for date syrup.
+I have found the date sugar before, as part of a food co-op, and natural foods stores may also carry it.
 I would use it as a brown sugar alternative at home, if it was more easily accessible.

 I tried baking banana muffins with date syrup, coconut palm sugar, xylitol and regular granulated sugar.
 They all tasted great.
 The coconut palm sugar is dark, so better to replace brown sugar in recipes.
 The xylitol muffins were a bit crumbly.
 The date muffins “spread out” over the pan (as I didn’t decrease the amount of liquid in the recipe), but were a flavor favourite!
 To serve to company, I would probably stick with the regular sugar, as they looked most appealing!

 I also tried the coconut palm sugar and xylitol to sweeten lattes.
 They both were fine – added a bit of sweetness, mixed in well and left no aftertaste.
 I regularly use xylitol in my lattes if I’m using and unsweetened almond milk, to add a bit of sweetness.
 And I’ve noticed the sensitivity of my teeth to hot and cold has decreased!